standard-things/esm/PROPOSAL.md

-* A sequence of `import` declarations would have to be awaited in series rather than in parallel, because interleaving module execution is not acceptable, but that would mean missing the important opportunity to fetch module sources in parallel.
+* A sequence of `import` declarations would have to be awaited in series rather than in parallel, because interleaving module execution is not acceptable, but that would mean missing the important opportunity to fetch module _sources_ in parallel.

-* The `const { a, b } =` destructuring above does not behave identically to live, immutable bindings, and it's not immediately obvious how any simple desugaring could faithfully achieve those semantics.
+* The `const { a, b } =` destructuring above does not behave identically to live immutable bindings, and it's not immediately obvious how any simple desugaring could faithfully achieve live-binding semantics.

-* Most importantly, if a runtime strategy for synchronously evaluating `import` declaration exists, we should strongly prefer it over any asynchronous alternative.
+* Most importantly, assuming a reasonable runtime strategy for synchronously evaluating `import` declarations exists (and it does!), we should strongly prefer it over any asynchronous alternative.

-#### How synchronous `import` declarations work in browsers
+#### How synchronous `import` declarations would work in browsers

 When designing the JavaScript specification, we have a unique responsibility to consider the burdens we may be imposing on client-side implementations